 Fishing for a middle-of-the-road classy restaurant in San Francisco, we decided on this one which was described in the Michelin Guide as sexy.
-Maybe the reviewers consider hiding down a thin alley like this lace does sexy.
-Otherwise it’s somewhat intriguing in being located on several levels, with servers apparently coming and going via a kind of fire escape.
+Maybe the reviewers consider hiding down a narrow alleyway sexy, or maybe it’s that French cigarette brand (no smoking allowed here of course).
+The space is somewhat intriguing in being located on several levels, with servers apparently coming and going via a kind of fire escape.
 Nothing about the lighting, smell, serving staff, or indeed the food felt particularly sexy to me, but a pretty nice restaurant just the same.

 The service was a bit quick and snippy.
 Eventually the food arrived, we enjoyed it, and we found our way back out of the alley to the subway.

 What distinguishes this place?
 In the end not much.
 A nice restaurant at the level of places mentioned in the Michelin Guide, but not much different from the others at the same level.
 Nothing special.

 Ambience 7.3, service 6.2, food 7.8, overall value 7.3.
 There are so many interesting alternatives in this city I wouldn’t be going back in this lifetime.